View all GSoC/JSoC Projects

 Project size: 175 hours or 350 hours, depending on the chosen subtasks

-This project is good for both software engineers interested in the fields of numerical analysis and scientific machine learning as well as those students who are interested in pursuing graduate research in the field.
+This project is good for both software engineers interested in the fields of visualization and scientific data analysis as well as those students who are interested in pursuing graduate research in the field of numerical analysis and high-performance computing.

-Recommended skills: Good knowledge of at least one numerical discretization scheme (e.g., finite volume, discontinuous Galerkin, finite differences); initial knowledge in automatic differentiation; preferably the ability (or eagerness to learn) to write fast code
+Recommended skills: Some knowledge of at least one numerical discretization scheme (e.g., finite volume, discontinuous Galerkin, finite differences) is helpful; initial knowledge about visualization or parallel processing; preferably the ability (or eagerness to learn) to write fast code.

 Project size: 175 hours or 350 hours, depending on the chosen subtasks